ForthScriptLang/forthscript/README.md

 ## Dependencies

-The project depends on https://github.com/yhirose/cpp-linenoise for line editing in REPL and on https://github.com/sryze/glob for globbing
+The project depends on https://github.com/arangodb/linenoise-ng for line editing in REPL and on https://github.com/sryze/glob for globbing.
+The files io/glob.cpp, io/glob.hpp, linenoise.h and src/linenoise/* are licensed by their respective licenses from original projects.